jkeam/tc-message-service/local/README.md

 ## Running the Dependencies

-Go into the message-service folder of this repository and start the docker services:
+Go into the tc-message-service/local folder of this repository and start the docker services:

 ```
 docker-compose up
 ```

 ## Install Dependent Packages

-In the tc-message-service folder and issue the following command:
+In the tc-message-service folder issue the following command:
 ```
 npm install
 ```